 Participating Groups: Broughton & Brooklands Community Connectors, Camphill Communities, The Frank Moran Centre, Friends & Families MK, GrandMentors from Volunteering Matters, The Milton Keynes Hindu Association, MK ACT, MK Collective: Artists & Makers, Sew & Grow and Childcare Pathways, and YMCA Milton Keynes.

-These flags are being dispayed as part of the Festival at The Milton Keynes Rose in Campbell Park from Friday 16 - Sunday 18 July and again from Friday 23 - Sunday 25 July.
+These flags were dispayed as part of the Festival at The Milton Keynes Rose in Campbell Park from Friday 16 - Sunday 18 July and again from Friday 23 - Sunday 25 July 2021.

 Watch the film about the project and the making of MK Mandalas:

 The flags were created around five themes, listed below, and are shown clustered in groups of six under their theme.
 The positioning of the flags at The Milton Keynes Rose also reflects this.

 Each theme inspired a line-drawing 'template' which formed the basis for the flag designs, which were adorned with pictures, words and images, created by the groups in workshops and online sessions.